tychozzz/gpt-web-terminal/README.md

 ![gpt-terminal-demo](https://github.com/ltyzzzxxx/gpt-web-terminal/assets/73587471/dee28750-b86b-45a1-a8b2-8357b3e27a25)

-## Function Overview
+## Features

-- Support dialogue between command-line terminal and GPT.
+- ✨ Support dialogue between command-line terminal and GPT.
 As programmers, we communicate with GPT in a geeky way!

+- 🌟 Support configuration of API Key (OpenAI API method) and Access Token (Web API method) - either one can be chosen.

-- Support logged-in users to customize their GPT roles and persist them.
+- 🌈 Support DIY of GPT roles and persist them.
 Have conversations with your exclusive role!

-- Support GPT to remember the conversation history and provide commands to query the history.
+- ☁️ Support GPT to remember the conversation history and provide commands to query the history.
 Give your GPT a good memory~

-- Support the widely-used Event Stream technology for GPT responses, achieving a typewriter effect~
+- 🍀 Support the widely-used Event Stream technology for GPT responses, achieving a typewriter effect~

-- Support rendering GPT responses in Markdown format.
+- 🌴 Support rendering GPT responses in Markdown format.

-- GPT-based Chinese-English translation assistant, the best choice for authentic translations!

-- GPT-based command-line translation assistant, use it when you forget Linux commands!

-- GPT-based SQL-BOY, use it when you don't know how to write SQL statements!

-- Basic terminal commands such as viewing command history, accessing help manuals, clearing the screen, etc.
+- 🍃 Basic terminal commands such as viewing command history, accessing help manuals, clearing the screen, etc.

 ## Quick Start

-You only need to have a basic understanding of using npm/MySQL to unlock all the features!
+You only need to have a basic understanding of using `npm` to unlock all the features!

-1. Clone the project to your local machine
+1. Clone the project to your local machine.

      ```bash
      git clone https://github.com/ltyzzzxxx/gpt-web-terminal.git
      ```

-2. Navigate to the project directory and install dependencies for the frontend and backend separately
+2. Navigate to the project directory and install dependencies for the frontend and backend separately.

      ```bash
      cd gpt-web-terminal && npm install
-     cd server && npm install
+     cd service && npm install
      ```

-3. Modify the backend configuration.
-The configuration file is located at server/config/config.js.

-     -   You need to change the configuration for MySQL and GPT with your own settings.

-4. Import server/db/gpt_terminal.sql into your MySQL database.
+3. Configure your API Key or Access Token in `service/.env`.
+API key takes priority.

+      ```
+      # Choose either API Key (OpenAI API method) or Access Token (Web API method)
+      OPENAI_API_KEY=
+      OPENAI_ACCESS_TOKEN=
+      # Configure reverse proxy address when using Access Token
+      API_REVERSE_PROXY=
+      ```

-5. Run the frontend.
+4. Run the frontend.

      ```bash
      npm run dev
      ```

-6. Run the backend.
+5. Run the backend.

      ```bash
-     npm run start:dev
+     npm run start
      ```

-7. Quickly unlock command usage - use the help command in the command-line to query the usage.
+6. Quickly unlock command usage - use the help command in the command-line to query the usage.

     ```bash
     # Query all command help